joakimmj/md-tangle/README.md

 already has support for embedding code blocks using ``` or ~~~~, mostly for the purposes of syntax highlighting in documentation.

+## Command
+By adding the command `tangle:<path/filename>`, this tool will tangle tagged code blocks to given file.
+Supports `~` for home directory.

+If the file already exists, the user will be prompted with the option to overwrite, unless the `-f`/`--force` flag is added.

 ## Usage

 Take the following example: